SciLifeLab/standalone_scripts/README.md

 ###### Usage
 The scripts are compatible with Python 2.7+ and Python 3.

-Instructions in below show how to get a copy of Python 2.7.
+The instructions in below show how to get a copy of Python 2.7.
 You only need to do this once:

 1. Download & install Miniconda
 ```